xphyrlab/seed-cluster/Readme.md

     Note: On the virtual machine (VM) where you plan to install the Seed Cluster, set the disk.enableUUID parameter to TRUE.

-Image Creation:
+### Image Creation:

-    Create Installation Image:
+   Navigate to the install directory:

-        Open a terminal and navigate to the install directory which contains the following files:
+   Open a terminal and use the cd command to navigate to the directory where the installation directory is present.
+The installation directory must contain the following files

-        a) agent-config.yaml
+   1. agent-config.yaml
-        b) install-config.yaml
+   2. install-config.yaml
-        c) openshift/machine-config.yaml
+   3. openshift/machine-config.yaml files are located.

-        Run the following command to create the installation: openshift-install --dir install agent create image
+   Run the following command to create the installation:

+     openshift-install --dir install agent create image

-Generating a seed image with the Lifecycle Agent
+### Generating a seed image with the Lifecycle Agent

    1. Set the AUTHFILE environment variable to point to the location of your container authentication file:
     $export AUTHFILE=${XDG_RUNTIME_DIR}/containers/auth.json

    2. Set the rhcosLiveIso environment variable:
     $export rhcosLiveIso="https://mirror.openshift.com/pub/openshift-v4/amd64/dependencies/rhcos/latest/rhcos-live.x86_64.iso"